Self-care is important but be aware

 Want to read the first chapter of my new book, The Road To Mental Wellness – FREE!
 Go to: Subscriber Form Free Chapter

 So, for me, the question becomes “What is driving this self-neglect?”
 In my view, the answer is guilt – at least in part.
 We feel guilty if we say no to someone, especially to those we love.
 It can feel as if we are doing something wrong when we say no. And I would argue that yes, we are indeed doing something wrong.
 We are needlessly punishing ourselves for the sake of others.
 To say, “I need time for me” isn’t wrong.
 In fact, it’s the opposite of wrong.
-(This of course assumes that you aren’t too involved with your meeting your own needs all of the time!
-As with many things in life, there is a balance.)
+(This of course assumes that you aren’t too involved with you meeting your own needs all of the time!
+As with many things in life, there is a need for balance.)

 “The word “No” can be transformative.